eevee/eev.ee/content/2015-09-12-dark-corners-of-unicode.markdown

 Hangul characters are actually blocks composed of exactly three parts called Jamo.
 (Here's [gritty detail on Hangul, Jamo, and Unicode](http://gernot-katzers-spice-pages.com/var/korean_hangul_unicode.html).
 It's a really cool alphabet.)
 Applying Unicode decomposition actually breaks each character down into its component Jamo, which are then _supposed_ to render exactly the same as the original.
 They aren't marked as combining characters in the Unicode database, but if you have three of them in a row (arranged sensibly), you should only see one character.
 The actual decomposition for the text above is "ㅎㅏㄴ ㄱㅡㄹ", written with separate characters that don't combine.
 There are a good few languages that work this way — [Devanagari](https://en.wikipedia.org/wiki/Devanagari#Unicode) (the script used for Hindi et al.), [Bengali](https://en.wikipedia.org/wiki/Bengali_alphabet#Unicode), and [Hebrew](https://en.wikipedia.org/wiki/Unicode_and_HTML_for_the_Hebrew_alphabet) rely heavily on character composition.

-And yet I ended up with three very different renderings.
-If I paste the results into a program using a proportional font, I see something very nearly identical to the original characters, albeit slightly fuzzier from being generated on the fly.
+And yet I ended up with four very different renderings.
+In this blog post, with my default monospace font, I see the full sequence of six Jamo.
+If I paste the same text somewhere with a proportional font, I see something very nearly identical to the original characters, albeit slightly fuzzier from being generated on the fly.
 In Konsole, I see only the first Jamo for each character: `'ㅎㄱ'`.
 And in my usual libvte-based terminal, the combining behavior falls apart, and I see a nonsensical mess that I can't even reproduce with Unicode:

 ![Screenshot of mangled Hangul in a terminal; several characters overlap](/media/2015-09/bad-hangul.png)